GoogleCloudPlatform/click-to-deploy/k8s/superset/README.md

 Superset is lightweight and highly scalable, leveraging the power of your existing data infrastructure without requiring yet another ingestion layer.

-For more information on Superset, see the [Falco Project official documentation](https://superset.apache.org/docs/intro).
+For more information on Superset, see the [Superset Project official documentation](https://superset.apache.org/docs/intro).

 ## About Google Click to Deploy